“If you don’t know your options, you don’t have any”. (Diana Korte and Roberta Scaer)

 The class environment is informal and relaxed; couples are invited to attend together and participants are given plenty of opportunity to interact, ask questions, and practice skills and techniques.
 You will learn the basics of labour and birth, watch and discuss videos showing different birthing experiences, practice positions and relaxation techniques that can be helpful during labour, and learn all about the reality of giving birth in South Korea.
 Then, we will focus on the new addition to your family, exploring the basics of breastfeeding, diaper changing (with hands-on practice for dads!), sleeping, bathing, and comforting a baby in distress.
 We do so with the help of Dunstan Baby Language, a system that helps you identify the different cries newborns make and allows you to respond to your baby’s needs sooner and without stress.

-Our Childbirth, Breastfeeding & Newborn Care Classes consist of a total of 12 teaching hours, divided into three four-hour sessions (or two six-hour sessions for travelling classes).
-Our classes are tailored to the needs and concerns of the participants, so no two classes are ever exactly the same.
-Our topics generally include:
+Our Prenatal Education Course consists of a total of 16 teaching hours, divided into four 4-hour sessions, and taught by a certified Childbirth Educator, Birth Doula, and Childbirth International Trainer for doulas and educators, with over seven years of experience living in Korea.
+Our classes are tailored to the needs and concerns of the participants, so no two courses are ever exactly the same.

 - The cornerstones of a healthy pregnancy, labour, and birth: nutrition, exercise, posture, and mental attitude;

-- How labour unfolds: basic anatomy, the normal physiology of labour, the role of hormones,
+- The normal physiology of labor and the role of hormones;

-- How to know when you are in labour and decide when to go to your birthing facility;
+- How to know when you are in labor and decide when to go to your birthing facility;

-- Sensations Vs Emotions of labour: the Fear-Tension-Pain cycle;
+- Sensations Vs Emotions of labor: the Fear-Tension-Pain cycle;

-- Comfort techniques and relaxation tools: massage, positioning, counterpressure, heat and cold therapy, vocalization, breathing, and relaxation skills (with hands-on practice);
+- Comfort techniques and relaxation tools: massage, positioning, counterpressure, heat and cold therapy, vocalization, breathing, visualization and relaxation skills;

 - Medical pain relief options: how epidurals work;